NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 ***
 </details>

-This means that the maximum likelihood estimates of $beta$ is exactly the same as those of the minimum RSS.
+This means that the maximum likelihood estimates of $\beta$ is exactly the same as those of the minimum RSS.

 _**NB!** This is a special case for linear models and are not generally true for other models.
-For example, logistic regression is fitted by maximizing the likelihood _
+For example, logistic regression is typically fitted using maximizing the likelihood _

-In general, full-on likelihood computation and maximum likelihood estimation is relatively slow, so alternative and faster methods has been developed, e.g., OLS
+In general, full-on likelihood computation and maximum likelihood estimation is relatively slow, so alternative and faster methods has been developed, e.g., OLS.